jarvist/CoarseGrainPCBM/paper/2014-04_coarse_grain_potential_derivation_JMF.md

 The midpoint of these bonds, and thus the attachment point of the sidechains, was found by averaging the cartessian positions of the two bonded atoms.

-We can then enumerate over all possible permutations of these bonds (60 options permutated into 3 selections, XX,XXXX options, which can be immediately simplified by inspection to taking 2 selections of 59 if we choose the first location for the first sidechain).
+We can then enumerate over all possible permutations of these bonds (30 options, 3 selections leading to 24360 permutations, which can be immediately simplified by inspection to 812 permutations by taking 2 selections of 29 options if we choose the first location for the first sidechain).
 Three inter-sidechain angles are then generated (arcos of the dot production) from these sets of 3 coordinates (a,b;a,c;b,c).